Loesgar/mvsr/README.md

 We currently support the following languages (see the individual documentation for usage instructions).
 Generally there is a distinction between a convenient (easy to use) interface and a technical (low-level) interface.
 The latter only exposes the raw bindings and should only be used to embed the algorithms in a bigger application.

-For data analysis we recommend a language with a conventient interface, for the easiest and most feature rich experience we recommend using [Python](lang/python/README.md).
+For data analysis we recommend a language with a convenient interface, for the easiest and most feature rich experience we currently recommend using [Python](lang/python/README.md).

 ### Convenient